engelsjk/placekey-go/README.md

 ## Status

 This library port is mostly complete.
 An interface to the [Placekeys API](https://docs.placekey.io) is included.
-Some geospatial features are currently under development.
+Some geospatial features are currently under development, namely getting a Placekey from a Polygon, WKT or GeoJSON.

 ## Usage